subhacom/argos/README.md

      The bounding boxes of the segmented objects will be saved in `{videofile}.seg.csv` with each row containing `frame-no,x,y,w,h` where (x, y) is the coordinate of the top left corner of the bounding box and `w` and `h` are its width and height respectively.

      The tracks will be saved in `{videofile}.trk.csv`.
 Each row in this file contains `frame-no,track-id,x,y,w,h`.

+## Additional utilities
+`capture.py` : a python script to record from a webcam or convert an existing video based on movement.
+For very long recordings it may be wasteful to record video when there is nothing happening.
+You can use this script to record or convert video so only parts where there is some minimum change of pixels (for example due to movement) are stored.
+Alongside the output video, it keeps a `.csv` file with the time of each frame.
+Check the source code or enetre `python argos/capture.py -h` to find the command line arguments.